manishalingala/ACTfranka/README.md

 ## 🌍 Real Robot Deployment
 To deploy on a real Franka robot, navigate to the `real_robot` directory.
 Scripts here are specifically adapted for real-world operations of the Franka robot.

-## 🆘 Support
-For any issues or further questions, please open an issue on the [GitHub repository](https://github.com/sainavaneet/ACTfranka).